-Lunges and squats are the two most popular lower body exercises in the gym.
+Lunges and squats are the two most popular lower body exercises.
 They can be done with added weight or without.
-Which one of the two is better for mass gains?
+Question is, which one of the two is better for mass gains?

-The squat builds very strong legs and when done properly it’s also a safe close chain exercise.
-It allows you to lift a lot of weight and makes your hole body resilient while putting the cardiovascular system to test as well.
+The squat is a close chain exercise that could build very strong legs.
+It allows you to lift a lot of weight and puts your whole being to a test.
 Squat strength carries over well to any lower body exercise.

-If you don’t know how to squat, you may hurt yourself badly.
-It’s also a demanding exercises that takes a lot out of the lifter and can be stressful on the CNS system, although not as much as the deadlift.
-Not everybody can squat safely and it takes a lot of experience to learn how your body responds to squats.
+If you don’t know how to squat, you may hurt yourself.
+In addition, the squat is a demanding exercise that takes a lot out of the lifter and can be stressful on the CNS.

 The main benefit of doing lunges is that you are developing unilateral lower body strength.
 This means that each leg is performing the same amount of work.
-That’s how imbalances between the two sides can be fixed.
-Similar to the squat it can be done with or without added weight.
+This fixes imbalances between the left and right side.

-The main disadvantage of lunges is that when you do it with a barbell or another form of heavy resistance there’s a lot of stress on the knees and it’s easy to twist and hurt a joint.
-It’s absolutely not a safe exercise to do with a lot of weight because of balances and structural issues.
-The popular Olympic weightlifting coach John Broz has many times expressed his disapproval of doing lunges for the very same reason – it’s too risky to do with added weights.
+The main disadvantage of lunges is the stress on the knees.
+Moreover, weighted lunges make it easy to twist and hurt a joint.
+Heavy lunges are not a safe exercise due to balance and structural issues.
+The popular Olympic weightlifting coach, John Broz, has expressed his disapproval of lunges because they are too risky to do with a meaningful weight.

-The squat is the safer exercise out of the two and allows you to safely lift more weight.
-This makes it a better mass gain movement.
+The squat is not only the safer exercise out of two, but it also allows you to lift more weight.
+This makes it a better strength builder.

 You should never do lunges for low reps with heavy weights.
-It’s better to use the squat as a general strength builder while performing lunges for higher reps with light weights as supplementary work, if there are imbalances between the right and the left side of the lower body.
+It’s better to use the squat as a general strength builder and perform lunges for higher reps with light weights as a supplementary work.